 Before being admitted to Mississippi College, students should speak with their Educational Services Officer (ESO) or counselor within their military service.

 Students who plan to receive veterans benefits must satisfy the college's admission requirements BEFORE being certified to the Veterans Administration Regional Office.
-In addition, ALL transcripts from schools previously attended must be furnished in order to comply with the Regulations of the Department of Veterans Benefits.
+In addition, ALL transcripts from schools previously attended must be furnished in order to comply with the regulations of the Department of Veterans Benefits.
 Consult our Undergraduate and Graduate Catalog for a complete description of Admission Requirements.
-Application forms can be found on our Admissions page.

-In the event that an active servicemember of the uniformed services attending Mississippi College is unable to attend for reasons related to military service, the servicemember may readmit with the same "academic status" as the student had when he or she last attended or was accepted to Mississippi College.
-Contact the Office of the Registrar to notify us of your military service leave, as well as your intention to return to MC.
+In the event that an active service member of the uniformed services attending Mississippi College is unable to attend for reasons related to military service, the servicemember may readmit with the same "academic status" as the student had when he or she last attended or was accepted to Mississippi College.
+Notify the Office of the Registrar of your military service leave, as well as your intention to return.

 Change of Program (Major) or Place of Training (School)